stateofkate/deepunit_npm/README.md

   // only used if you are using a mono repo, ie. (src) "workspaceDir": "",

-  // Get password from justin@deepunit.ai, this is for approved alpha users only "password": "securepassword",
+  // Get password from support@deepunit.ai, this is for approved alpha users only "password": "securepassword",

   // which directories you want to ignore, path is from the current working directory, or workspaceDir if specified above